lubianat/omero-ontop-to-rdf-comparisons/README.md

         </xsd:annotation>
     </xsd:element>
 ```
-That is, annotations are optional and unbounded (there may be 0, 1 or many).
+That is, annotations are optional and unbounded (there may be 0, 1 or many).There is also some relatively cryptic syntax like <xsdfu> and <manytomany/>, but probably not worth digging too much into that now.

-There is also some relatively cryptic syntax like <xsdfu> and <manytomany/>, which ChatGPT 5 said are _not part of standard XML Schema but rather OMERO-specific extensions embedded inside <xsd:appinfo>.
-Standard XSD parsers ignore them, but OMERO’s code generation tools interpret them as ORM (object–relational mapping) hints.
-In this case, <manytomany/> marks the relationship between Image and Annotation as a many-to-many link, which in the relational database translates into a join table connecting images and annotations.
-In other words, this snippet shows the dual nature of the OME-XML schema:
-* Validation layer → ensures OME-XML metadata files are structurally valid.
-* Metadata layer → provides machine-readable hints that allow the schema to be projected into other models (Java classes, database schemas, RDF graphs, etc.)._

 This ties neatly into the second part of the investigation: how the OME-XML metadata model is actually used in OMERO-Server PostgreSQL database.